trevino200/Mastering-Kubernetes/Bootstrapping-Worker-Nodes.md

 ```

-> Note: It is OK for the worker node to be in a NotReady state.
-  That is because we haven't configured Networking yet.
+> The worker node to be in a NotReady state because we haven't configured Networking yet and which we will do next..

 Next: [Configuring kubectl for remote management](Kubectl.md)